reactioncommerce/reaction-docs/developer/core/event-hooks.md

 # Event Hooks

 Event hooks is a simple API that allows you to attach arbitrary callbacks to any particular event that you define.
-You simply decide what your events is and then add callbacks to it from anywhere in the code, and then run all callbacks when that event is fired.
+You simply decide what your events are and then add callbacks to it from anywhere in the code, and then run all callbacks when that event is fired.
 The canonical example is `onCoreInit`/`afterCoreInit` event hooks that runs code either during Reaction's startup sequence, or after it has completed. (the on/after is just a naming convention, but we suggest that code extending this code utilize this same convention)

-The API has the folliwing methods
+The API has the following methods

 `Hooks.Event.add(name, callback)`